LibreCAD/docs/guides/dwg-setup.rst

 Having to set the unit, page size, layers, etc. each time a new drawing is created can be avoided by using *templates*.
 Templates are *prototype* drawings that provide a method to save a drawing's configuration so it does not need to be defined each time a new drawing is started.
 A template's configuration can include the settings defined in the **Drawing Preferences**, such as the page size, unit of measure, and the dimensioning format.
 Templates can also include layers and other drawing elements such as a border and / or a title block.
 These settings and drawing elements are inherited by a new drawings created from the template.

 When LibreCAD is launched it creates a new drawing using a *default template*.
 The default template is also used when a new drawing is created within LibreCAD by selecting **File -> New** or clicking the **New** icon |icon02|.
 The new document is initially called "unnamed document 1".
 Any addition new drawings created while LibreCAD is still open will be number sequentially; "unnamed document 1", "unnamed document 2", and so on.
-New drawings inherit the template drawing contents , but do not take the template's name as a file name.
+New drawings inherit the template drawing contents, but do not take the template's name as a file name.
 Users are prompted for a file name when saving the drawing.

 *User-defined* templates can be created to suit various purposes such as different page sizes or orientation, unit of measure, etc.  User-defined templates can be used by selecting **File -> New From Template** or clicking the **New from Template** icon |icon03| and then selecting the desired template file.
 See "Creating Templates" below.

-LibreCAD includes a default template, "empty.dxf", found in the resources directory that is installed with the application.
-It is used initially as the default template for all new drawings.
-A user-defined template can be used instead of the default by specifying the new template in the :ref:`Application Preferences <app-prefs>`.
-From the  **Options** menu select **Application Preferences** and click on the "Paths" tab.
-Enter the path and filename of the template to be used as the default.
-The specified template is used instead of the default LibreCAD template when the application is launched and for new drawings.

 Creating Templates
 ~~~~~~~~~~~~~~~~~~

-Templates are created by creating a new drawing, setting the desired :ref:`Drawing Preferences <draw-prefs>`, and adding any required drawing elements (e.g. layers, borders, etc).
+Templates are created starting with a new drawing, setting the desired :ref:`Drawing Preferences <draw-prefs>`, and adding any required drawing elements (e.g. layers, borders, etc).
 To create a template, starting with a blank drawing:

-    - Set the the Drawing Preferences by selecting **Edit** from the menu bar and then **Current Drawing Preferences**.
+    - Set the the drawing preferences by selecting **Edit** from the menu bar and then **Current Drawing Preferences**.

         - On the "Paper" tab set the paper size, orientation and margins as desired.
         - Select the "Units" tab and set the "Main Drawing Unit".
 (Note the "Length" and "Angle" settings configure the :ref:`status bar <statusbar>` format and not the dimensioning format that appear on the drawing.)
         - Click the "Dimensions" tab and adjust the values.
-Refer to :ref:`Dimensions <dimn-prefs>` in **Drawing Preferences** for details.
-        - Check the remaining tabs and adjust those settings as necessary.
+        - Check the remaining tab, "Grid" and "Splines" and adjust those settings if necessary.
         - Click "OK" when done.

     - Add any layers as needed.
 See :ref:`Layers <ug-layers>` for details on using layers and setting the attributes.